AdrianZC/PROJECTS/COGS 185 Project/README.md

 - **Professional Documentation**: Research-quality implementation and reporting

 ## Acknowledgements

-This project was developed as part of the COGS 185 course at UC San Diego by:
-- Adrian Zhu Chou

 The implementation builds upon foundational work in generative modeling, particularly the original papers by Goodfellow et al. (GANs), Kingma & Welling (VAEs), and Gulrajani et al. (WGAN-GP).